 I think to budget 50 euros a day would be sufficient if you decide to travel.
 That's 1500 euro a month.
 If I were you, I would look into a van in France, then drive through the country, down to Spain, do a route there, drive back through southern France to Italy, drive south, then sell the van, hop a ferry to Greece, buy a sailboat and start sailing back to OZ!!

-Good luck! about 5 years agoAnswered by Shawn Saleme via WorldNomads.com
+Good luck! over 5 years agoAnswered by Shawn Saleme via WorldNomads.com

 Hi, the car/van seems like a good idea but you will have to factor in the insurance and I'm not sure how that would work being as you wouldn't have a permanent address.
 Train travel in the UK is pretty expensive but you could hire a car fairly cheaply for long distance travel in the uk - europcar.co.uk.
 You also need to know that petrol in the UK is extortionate, diesel is dearer and within Europe it's not quite as expensive except Switzerland and Italy but its still an expense you need to consider, also, when you're driving you don't see anything.
 You DON'T need a car for London, the public transport is excellent with buses and tube travel and trains/buses from the airports and theres nowhere to park it.
 National express is the long distance bus company so have a look a their web site.
 The trains run from st pancras station to Europe and as I've looked at prices recently, they don't seem too bad.
 Decide where you want to go and what you want to see before you start travelling so that you can make an itinerary.
 Train travel in Italy is also inexpensive just take care of your purse.
 When we travelled last year across Europe (we took our car), we decided how far we wanted to go daily and used hotels.com to source inexpensive hotels/hostels.

 Anyway, good luck with your travels, and don't forget to keep a diary daily.
-You're bound to forget something so keep a record. about 5 years ago
+You're bound to forget something so keep a record. over 5 years ago